Trip intention form

 - Your emergency contact/s.

-Your information may also be shared with NSW Police and NPWS.
+Your information may also be shared with NSW Police, NSW Health and NPWS.
 If you or your group don't return on time and are uncontactable, your emergency contact should use the trip summary email they received to contact NSW Police.
 Police will use the information in your trip intention form to assess and plan a search response.

 Going to Kosciuszko or Blue Mountains national parks?

 You can still fill in your trip intention form online.
 But if you want to loan a Personal Locator Beacon (PLB) for free at any of these 6 locations, it's better to fill in a trip intention form in person.
 This is so you can record the hex number of your loaned PLB on the form.